dapplets/dapplet-docs/docs/ex15-server-connection.md

   const state = Core.state<IDappState>(defaultState);
   ```

-  Here we use the same interface and default state, but in your dapplet you can use the other ones.
+  Here we use the same interface and default state, but in your dapplet you can use other ones.

 3. In the config we get `ctx`.
 We can use `ctx.id` as a key in our states.
-If we use the common state, we can pass observable value of server's state to it.
+If we use the common state, we can pass observable value of the server's state to it.

   ```typescript
   state[ctx.id].amount.next(server.state[ctx.id].amount);
   ```

-4. In the `button`'s DEFAULT state we pass observable counter to the label and in `exec` increase its value by click.
+4. In the `button`'s DEFAULT state we pass the observable counter to the label and in `exec` increase its value with a click.
-The function that increases the counters we implement on the server side.
-In the dapplet we call this function by using `send` method.
+We implement the function that increases the counters on the server side.
+In the dapplet we call this function by using the `send` method.
 The first parameter is the name of the function and the second is a parameter for the server's function.
 In our case it's context ID.

   ```typescript
   DEFAULT: {